 - A new gateway and arrival experience: the station area should create a sense of arrival in a distinctive and vibrant place.
-It should be welcoming, safe, legible and accessible to all. - Enhanced movement & access for all modes: rationalisation of space currently given over to vehicles will increase space for walking and cycling, making movement and access better and easier for all, with good segregation to ensure safety.
+It should be welcoming, safe, legible and accessible to all and capitalise on helpful wayfinding and positive signposting. - Enhanced movement & access for all modes: rationalisation of space currently given over to vehicles will increase space for walking and cycling, making movement and access better and easier for all, with good segregation to ensure safety.
 Effective transport interchange between sustainable modes should be facilitated by grouping of activities and modes. - Green infrastructure integrated throughout: 'greening the grey', by converting surfaces to permeable green infrastructure and habitats provides relief from dense urban environments, enhances biodiversity, creates more pleasant microclimates, improves air quality and urban drainage, and contributes to attractive public realm and placemaking. - New mixed use development to unlock the economic opportunity: Stevenage's location and connectivity create the perfect conditions for strong economic growth.
 The station area is the ideal place to locate new development to support this, with sustainable transport connections and under-used land.
 The AAP will support this with a new mix of uses designed to create a vibrant and successful place.

 - Creating a low-carbon urban village: mixing new homes, employment, retail and other uses with strong placemaking and exceptional mobility has the potential to deliver on Stevenage's ambitious climate change targets, creating an exemplar development in the heart of the town.
 It must be flexible to accommodate changing lifestyles, encourage low car ownership rates, and including buildings that are adaptable. - Sustainability in mobility, built form and landscaping: the station area has a significant part to play in creating supporting active travel and other low-carbon travel modes, as well as creating sustainable development opportunities.
-Development must be future-proofed for new technologies, with resilience and adaptability to new forms of micro-mobility such as e-scooters. - Celebrating the heritage of the town: as one of the original New Towns, with a unique heritage and design, Stevenage's station area must reflect what makes the town special and use it to create a sense of place on arrival and departure.
+Development must be future-proofed for new technologies, with resilience and adaptability to new forms of micro-mobility such as e-scooters. - Celebrating the heritage of the town: as one of the original New Towns, with a unique heritage and design, Stevenage's station area must reflect what makes the town special and use it to create a sense of place on arrival and departure. - Making the most of digital connectivity and high speed broadband: many firms and some industries already located in Stevenage operate at a global level and have a tradition of research and development, innovation and high-tech solutions.
+In order to maintain these industries and attract further economic growth, the town must continue to offer the best possible digital connectivity to businesses, residents and visitors, in particular high speed broadband on arrival to Stevenage Station.